Strange-n-Unusual/Strange-and-Unusual/about.md

 title: Share your tales
 ---

-feel free to send me your story at feli.s@seznam.cz
+I love to gather all kinds of strange stories, possibly including yours!
+If you've got a tale to tell, send it my way at feli.s@seznam.cz